apache/apisix-go-plugin-runner/README.md

 In view of the fact that `apisix-go-plugin-runner` is used in the form of a library in the actual development process, you need to replace the above example configuration with your own executable and startup instructions.

-Finally, the startup Apache APISIX, `go-runner` will be started along with it.
+Finally, after the startup of Apache APISIX, `go-runner` will be started along with it.

 ### Other configuration methods

 Of course, if you need to take these three steps every time you verify the functionality in the development process, it is quite tedious.
 So we also provide another configuration that allows apisix-go-plugin-runner to run independently during development.

-The Internal of apisix-java-plugin-runner
-If you're interested in the internal of apisix-java-plugin-runner, we recommend you to read the the-internal-of-apisix-java-plugin-runner, it explains the details of communication and protocol conversion with APISIX.

 1. The first thing to do is to compile the code.
 2. Configure the following in the conf/config.yaml file of Apache APISIX: